Kochira, Shūmatsu Teitai Iinkai: Characters

 The student council president of Azure Academy, who keeps her true identity secret from the student body.

 Media

 Light novel

 The series is written by Kien Aien and illustrated by Ogipote.
-It began publication under ASCII Media Works' Dengeki Bunko imprint on July 10, 2024, and has been compiled into four volumes as of June 2025.
+It began publication under ASCII Media Works' Dengeki Bunko imprint on July 10, 2024, and has been compiled into six volumes as of July 2026.
 A promotional video narrated by Inori Minase was released in January 2025 to promote the release of the third volume.

 A spin-off novel illustrated by Asanaya was serialized in eight chapters on Dengeki Bunko's Dengeki Novecomi web service from March 13 to May 2, 2025.